Lovers, Liars & Lunatics

-Plot summary
+Plot

 Set mostly during one long day and night, Lovers, Liars & Lunatics follows a dysfunctional suburban Los Angeles family.
 Paddy Rayne (Vic Polizos) is the manager of a local retail store who is having an affair with his secretary Gloria (Mia Cottet).
 Paddy wants to leave his neurotic, highly contemptuous wife Elaine (Christine Estabrook) to live with his mistress.
 Unfortunately Gloria just wants Paddy's money.
 He hides the money at home.
 Gloria calls on her two "associates", Gloria's younger brother Louis (Michael Muhney), and his dim-witted girlfriend Justine (Amber Benson), to rob the Raynes when the house is empty that night.

 Elaine figures out the affair and steals Paddy's money from the kitchen cupboard spice bottles.
 She plans to leave him in the morning.
 Both cancel their getaway plans to Bakersfield.

 Later that night, Louis and Justine arrive at the house to rob it, only to be surprised by finding Paddy and Elaine still there, forcing the inept burglars to tie them up.
 But soon, Louis and Justine realize they cannot leave, for their getaway car is missing (Justine had accidentally left the drive gear on), plus Paddy's other car is gone (their son Gunner had taken it for his date with Sally).
 Soon, the couple is bickering at each other.
 Louis demands to know where they keep their money.
 Soon, Julian, the couple's other son, walks in and he too is soon tied up.
 When Gunner and a drunken Sally return from their late-night date, they are also caught at gunpoint and tied up by the increasingly desperate Louis and Justine.

 Paddy, in the seclusion of a nearby bathroom, tells Louis that he will give him his wealth totaling $140,000 if he kills his wife so he can be free of her constant nagging, while Elaine later tells Louis that she will give him $15,000 of the store's retail profits if he kills Paddy's mistress, Gloria.
 But Elaine doesn't know that it was Gloria whom hired Louis to rob their house in the first place.